Welcome to the Governors’ section of the Sheringham High School website which I hope you will find interesting and informative.

 The governing body of Sheringham High School consists of 13 governors which includes 2 parent governors.

-The full Governing Body meets three times each year.
-At each meeting we receive a report from the Headteacher and minutes from the various committees.
-Other items are discussed or approved at specific times of the year, for example exam results, planning for school improvement and budget.
+The Local Governing Body meets at least three times per academic year.
+At each meeting we receive a report from the Headteacher, updates on Pupil Premium, Safeguarding, Finance, Personnel and Curriculum.
+Other items are discussed or approved at specific times of the year, for example exam results, planning for school improvement, monitoring standards and reviewing the budget.

 PAN - Declared Number of Admissions